awsdocs/amazon-ec2-user-guide-windows/doc_source/EC2Win_Infrastructure.md

 Your AWS account has a limit on the number of instances that you can have running\.
 For more information about this limit, and how to request an increase, see [How many instances can I run in Amazon EC2](https://aws.amazon.com/ec2/faqs/#How_many_instances_can_I_run_in_Amazon_EC2) in the Amazon EC2 General FAQ\.

-## Regions and Availability Zones<a name="EC2Win_Regions"></a>
+## Regions and Zones<a name="EC2Win_Regions"></a>

-Amazon has data centers in different areas of the world \(for example, North America, Europe, and Asia\)\.
-Correspondingly, Amazon EC2 is available to use in different *Regions*\.
-By launching instances in separate Regions, you can design your application to be closer to specific customers or to meet legal or other requirements\.
-Prices for Amazon EC2 usage vary by Region \(for more information about pricing by Region, see [Amazon EC2 Pricing](https://aws.amazon.com/ec2/pricing)\)\.

-Each Region contains multiple distinct locations called *Availability Zones*\.
-Each Availability Zone is engineered to be isolated from failures in other Availability Zones, and to provide inexpensive, low\-latency network connectivity to other zones in the same Region\.
-By launching instances in separate Availability Zones, you can protect your applications from the failure of a single location\.

-![\[Regions and Availability Zones\]](http://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/images/aws_regions.png)
+Amazon EC2 is hosted in multiple locations world\-wide\.
+These locations are composed of Regions, Availability Zones, Local Zones, and Wavelength Zones\.
+Each *Region* is a separate geographic area\.
++ Availability Zones are multiple, isolated locations within each Region\.
++ Local Zones provide you the ability to place resources, such as compute and storage, in multiple locations closer to your end users\.
++ AWS Outposts brings native AWS services, infrastructure, and operating models to virtually any data center, co\-location space, or on\-premises facility\.
++ Wavelength Zones allow developers to build applications that deliver ultra\-low latencies to 5G devices and end users\.
+Wavelength deploys standard AWS compute and storage services to the edge of telecommunication carriers' 5G networks\.

+AWS operates state\-of\-the\-art, highly available data centers\.
+Although rare, failures can occur that affect the availability of instances that are in the same location\.
+If you host all of your instances in a single location that is affected by a failure, none of your instances would be available\.

-For more information about the available Regions and Availability Zones, see [Using Regions and Availability Zones](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html) in the *Amazon EC2 User Guide for Linux Instances*\.
+For more information about the available Regions and Availability Zones, see [Regions and Zones](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html) in the *Amazon EC2 User Guide for Linux Instances*\.

 ## Storage<a name="EC2Win_Storage"></a>